 Whether we like it or not, cash is no longer king.
 Children are growing up seeing adults using contactless cards and smartphone payment technology to make payments all around them.
 Whilst giving them pocket money in cash form is a great way to teach them to manage their money, I think it is important that older children are educated on how debit cards and current accounts work.
 This way, they can use them responsibly when they are adults.

 But which is better and why?
-Here are the main differences between a prepaid debit card for children and a children’s current account and associated card.
+Here are the main differences between a prepaid debit card for kids and a children’s current account and associated card.

 Prepaid card for children